Mayfield throws 3 TD passes as Browns down Bengals 26-18

 Bengals: LB Vontaze Burfict played most of the first half before going out with a concussion.
 He came in listed as questionable with a head injury that forced him to miss practice. … Starting CB Dre Kirkpatrick hurt his right shoulder in the first quarter and did not return.

-Browns: Pro Bowl rookie cornerback Denzel Ward suffered an apparent shoulder injury in the fourth quarter.
-He missed the previous two games with a concussion.
+Browns: Pro Bowl rookie cornerback Denzel Ward is back in concussion protocol after getting hurt in the fourth quarter.
+Ward had just returned after missing the previous two games with a head injury.

 UP NEXT